joelnewcom/joelnewcom.github.io/collections/_archive/soft-skills/soft-skills.md

 ## Dunning-kruger effect
 This effect says people with low abilities overestimate their abilities and people with high abilities underestimate their abilities.

+## Goodhart's law
+When a measure becomes a target, it ceases to be a good measure

 # Leading
 ## Blaming